Leadership & management

 Leadership: Recognizing the fundamental attribution error can help you become a more effective leader by considering the influence of situational factors on team members' actions and performance.

-Leadership: Recognizing the false consensus effect can help you become a more effective leader by considering the diverse opinions and needs of your team or organization.
+Leadership: Recognizing in-group favoritism can help you become a more effective leader by promoting fairness and inclusivity within your team or organization.